Yo Ho Ho, me hearties! The long and eagerly anticipated Pirate Emporium is finally opening its doors to pirates throughout the seas!

 Here’s a bit of information you might want to know.

 As you can seen in the screenshot taken from today’s stream: two emotes are offered individually: the Coin Toss Emote, and the Thumbs Up Emote.

-The other emotes are only available when purchased as part of a bundle: “Emote Variety Bundle I.” This first bundle seems to be a grouping of 8 new emotes, which we assume includes the two mentioned above—we will be sure to confirm or refute this once the Smuggler’s Fortune update has launched.
+The other emotes are only available when purchased as part of a bundle: “Emote Variety Bundle 1.”
+This first bundle includes all 8 new emotes, including the Coin Toss and Thumbs Up.

 How much do Emotes Cost?